cryptomator/docs/source/desktop/volume-type.rst

 Cryptomator allows you to choose a default common volume type for all vaults.
 In Cryptomator's window, navigate to ``Preferences`` (gear icon at top right), then ``Virtual Drive`` to set a default volume type.
-The availability of volume types depends on your operating system and installed libraries.
+The availability of volume types depends on your operating system and installed drivers.
 You might have to restart Cryptomator when changing volume types.
 A notification will be showed if a restart is needed.